GediminasMasaitis/texel-tuner/README.md

 ### supports_external_chess_eval
 This parameter indicates whether or not the engine supports translating from a board structure defined in the `external` directory.
 See more at [get_external_eval_result](#get_external_eval_result)

+### retune_from_zero
+If set to `true`, tuning will start with all evaluation terms set to `0`.
+It is still needed to implement [get_initial_parameters](#get_initial_parameters) in the evaluation class, even it is set to `true`.
+Setting it to `false` will make the tuner start with the current evaluation terms.

+### preferred_k
+`K` is a scaling parameter, the lower the `K`, the higher the tuned evaluation scores will be overall.
+Setting `preferred_k = 0` will make the tuner try to auto-determine the optimal `K` in order to preserve the same scale as the existing eval terms.

+Setting `preferred_k = 0` is not compatible with `retune_from_zero = true`.

+### max_epoch
+Maximum limit of how many epochs (iterations over the whole dataset) to run.
+Could be useful if for example you only ever run 5000 epochs, to keep the tuning consistent.

+### enable_qsearch
+If set to `true`, will use [quiescence search](https://www.chessprogramming.org/Quiescence_Search) when loading each entry from the data set, in order to get to quiet positions (positions where the best move is not a capture).
+When tuning with already only quiet positions this will have a minimal effect on the tuning outcome.

+If set to `true`, data loading will be considerably slower.
+This can be mitigated by implementing [get_external_eval_result](#get_external_eval_result) in the evaluation class and setting [supports_external_chess_eval](#supports_external_chess_eval) to `true`, however the data loading will still be slower.

+### filter_in_check
+If set to `true`, will discard all positions where the side to move is in-check.
+This helps quiet the dataset, and can be used with [enable_qsearch](#enable_qsearch) set to either `true` or `false`.

+### initial_learning_rate
+How fast big of a step the trainer will take when performing gradient descent.
+Lower values may add more stability to the training, higher values will make the gradient tuning faster.
+The default value should be good enough for most use cases.

+### learning_rate_drop_interval
+Reduces the learning rate every N epochs.

+### learning_rate_drop_ratio
+By how much to drop the learning ration every [learning_rate_drop_interval](#learning_rate_drop_interval) epochs.
+A value of `0.5` will cut the learning rate in half, after N epochs have passed.
+A value of 1 disables LR drops.

+## Evaluation class functions

 ### get_initial_parameters
 This function retrieves the initial parameters of the evaluation in a vector form.
 Each parameter is an entry in `parameters_t`.